steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_schemagen_basic.md

                     </schemaSourceExcludeFilters>

-If your implementation class `se.west.converter.FileNameConverter` is located in a separate project, remember to make that implementation class accessible to the jaxb2-maven-plugin.
+If your implementation class `se.west.converter.FileNameConverter` is located in a separate project, remember to make that implementation class accessible to the jaxb-maven-plugin.
 This is done by Maven's default dependency mechanism for plugins, as illustrated by the full configuration example below.

             <plugin>
-                <groupId>org.codehaus.mojo</groupId>
+                <groupId>com.evolvedbinary.maven.mojohaus</groupId>
-                <artifactId>jaxb2-maven-plugin</artifactId>
+                <artifactId>jaxb-maven-plugin</artifactId>
                 <executions>
                     <execution>
                         <id>schemagen</id>